samanthaprince/VisitYourParks/README.md

 provide users with the ability to discover when they are near features or parks they may be interested in.

-A user creates a new account and adds features or parks to their "List".
+A user creates a new account and adds parks or landmarks to their "List".
-Then, whenever they log in, the API will tell them which features or parks are currently within 200 miles of their location.
+Then, whenever they log in, the API will tell them which parks or landmarks are currently within 200 miles of their location.

 ## Routes